thomasboyt/groovejet/README.md

 * [ ] allow host to reconnect (assuming p2p session still active/host did not lose state)
 * [ ] delete room when host disconnects + timeout

+### terminology

+- *server* - the groovejet server
+- *client* - any connection to the groovejet server
+- *host* - the host of a given room
+- *guest* - p2p clients of a room's host
+- *client ID* - UUID generated for each client. can be used by games to identify players. eventually will be made persistent in some way to allow client reconnections

+within pearl, "client" is generally used instead of "guest," since there's less ambiguity to the term (as connections within pearl are referred to as _peer_ connections, not client connections).

 ### usage

 host requests a room code with